-How can I prevent and manage clogged ducts and mastitis?
+How can I manage and prevent clogged milk ducts and mastitis?

 Dangle feeding/pumping: While on hands and knees or leaning over a bed or table, allow your breasts to dangle freely and nurse, pump, or hand express.
-This allows gravity to help pull the clog free.
+This allows gravity to help drain the breast and pull the clog free.

-Electric toothbrush: Turn on your electric toothbrush, and use the back (flat) part of the head to help loosen the clogged area.
+Electric toothbrush: Turn on your electric toothbrush, and use the back (flat) part of the head to gently massage and help loosen the clogged area of the breast.

 Epsom salt bath: Following the ratio on the package, fill a large bowl or bathtub with warm water, and allow the breast to soak, massaging the breast if desired.

 Frequent feeds/milk expression: Empty the breast often by nursing, hand expressing, or using a breast pump to help promote drainage and prevent mastitis and clogs.
+Vary breastfeeding positions.

 Heat: Using heat before breastfeeding can help milk move freely and relieve clogs.
 Warm washcloths, warm compresses, hot showers, hot water, and hot packs can provide heat that may help treat a plugged duct.
-Exercise caution and place a cloth layer between you and the heat source to prevent injury.
+Exercise caution and place a cloth layer between the affected breast and the heat source to prevent injury.

 Lecithin supplements: These supplements are thought to help decrease the viscosity of the milk, allowing it to flow more freely through the milk ducts.
-Lecithin supplements may also be used to prevent recurring clogged ducts.
+Sunflower lecithin may also prevent recurrent plugged ducts.

 Medications: Use only as prescribed by your physician for pain and inflammation relief.
 Mild pain relievers may help.
 Antibiotics are typically needed to treat mastitis.
 Drink plenty of water while taking medication.

 Positioning: Switch up your nursing position to provide a new angle for proper milk duct drainage.
-Nurse your baby with their chin pointed toward the clog.
+Nurse your baby with their chin pointed toward the clog/affected area.

 Rest: Get plenty of rest; remember to care for yourself in order to care for your baby.
-Take a warm shower and bring your baby in bed with you and continue breastfeeding there to get more rest.
+Take a warm shower and bring your baby in bed with you to continue breastfeeding as you get some rest.
 Practice safe-sleep measures to help ensure your baby’s safety if you fall asleep.

 Therapeutic breast massage: Massage may help to dislodge clogs, promote lymph drainage, and encourage milk removal.